habedi/PracticalMachineLearning/README.md

 <div align="left">

-# Data Science Resourses(with emphasize on Python)
+# Data Science Resourses(with an emphasis on Python)

-My curated list of data science resourses, including books, papers, softwares, libraries, notebooks, etc. Most of the libraries are for Python though the rest of the materials here are generaly suited for working with data.
+My curated list of data science resourses, including books, papers, softwares, libraries, notebooks, etc. The most of the libraries are for Python though the rest of the materials here are generaly suited for working with data.

 ### Version: 0.10

 ## Books and Writings